mlrun/mlrun/docs/serving/batch-serving.md

 # Batch inference

-This topic describes how to run a batch predict job along with drift analysis
+This topic describes how to run a batch predict job along with drift analysis.

 ## Overview

-Batch inference or offline inference addresses the need to run machine learning model on large datasets. <br>
+Batch inference or offline inference addresses the need to run machine learning model on large datasets.

-It is the process of generating predictions on a batch of observations.
-The batch jobs are typically generated on some recurring schedule (e.g. hourly, daily). <br>
+Batch, or offline, inference is the process of generating predictions on a batch of observations.
+The batch jobs are typically generated on some a schedule (e.g. hourly, daily).
 These predictions are then stored in a database or a file and can be made available to developers or end users.
-Batch inference may sometimes take advantage <br>
-of big data technologies such as Spark to generate predictions.
-This allows data scientists and machine learning engineers to take advantage of scalable compute <br>
-resources to generate many predictions at once.
-As opposed to real time inference real-time inference where the goal is usually to optimize the number of transactions per second <br>
-that the model can process,  With batch inference, the goal is usually tied to time constraints and the service-level agreement (SLA) for the job.  <br>
+Batch inference can also take advantage of big data technologies, such as Spark, to generate predictions.
+This allows data scientists and machine learning engineers to take advantage of scalable compute resources to generate many predictions at once.
+As opposed to real time inference (where the goal is usually to optimize the number of transactions per second that the model can process), the goal of batch inference is usually tied to time constraints and the service-level agreement (SLA) for the job.
-in addition, the output of batch inference goes to a file or a table in a database vs sending a response back to an online application
+In addition, the output of batch inference goes to a file or a table in a database vs. sending a response back to an online application.

 ## Auto-traininer function for prediction

-The [Auto-trainer](https://www.mlrun.org/marketplace/functions/master/auto_trainer/latest/example/) is a function in the mlrun marketplace that is used for both training and prediction. <br>
-This function saves you the need to write your own predict function and in addition it also runs a drift analysis by default. <br>
+The [Auto-trainer](https://www.mlrun.org/marketplace/functions/master/auto_trainer/latest/example/) is a function in the mlrun marketplace that is used for both training and prediction.
+This function saves you the need to write your own predict function, and it also runs a drift analysis by default.
-The drift compares the prediction data with the sample/test dataset <br>
+The drift compares the prediction data with the sample/test dataset.
-In order to run batch predict one should use the predict handler <br>
+To run batch predict you should use the predict handler.

 The function supports the following frameworks:
 * XGBoost
 * sklearn
 * LightGBM

-Here are the parameters for running the function:
+These are the parameters for running the function:
-* `input` - Can be either be a URI, a FeatureVector or a sample in a shape of a list/dict.
+* `input` &mdash; Can be either be a URI, a FeatureVector or a sample in a shape of a list/dict.
-* `model` - The model Store path
+* `model` &mdash; The model Store path.
-* `label column` - The target label(s) of the column(s) in the dataset. for Regression or Classification tasks.
+* `label column` &mdash; The target label(s) of the column(s) in the dataset. for Regression or Classification tasks.
-* `drop column` (optional) - str/int or a list of strings/ints that represent the column names/indices to drop.
-When the dataset is a list/dict this parameter should be represented by integers.
+* `drop column` (optional) &mdash; str/int or a list of strings/ints that represent the column names/indices to drop.
+When the dataset is a list/dict, this parameter should be represented by integers.
-* `result_set` - the name of the artifact with the result dataset.
+* `result_set` &mdash; the name of the artifact with the result dataset.
-* `param sample_set_statistics` (optional) - The statistics of the sample set logged along a model.
+* `param sample_set_statistics` (optional) &mdash; The statistics of the sample set logged along a model.
-* `drift_threshold` (optional) - The threshold of which to mark drifts.
-Defaulted to 0.7
+* `drift_threshold` (optional) &mdash; The threshold at which to mark drifts.
+Defaults to 0.7.
-* `possible_drift_threshold` (optional) - The threshold of which to mark possible drifts.
-Defaulted to 0.5.
+* `possible_drift_threshold` (optional) &mdash; The threshold at which to mark possible drifts.
+Defaults to 0.5.

-The output of the model is saved by default to the project artifact path but you can change it by changing the artifact_path parameters when you run the job. see [managing artifacts](https://docs.mlrun.org/en/latest/store/artifacts.html)
+The output of the model is saved, by default, to the project artifact path.
+You can change it by changing the `artifact_path` parameters when you run the job.
+See {ref}`artifacts`.

 ```python